Founder, First General

 The Salvation Army began in England in 1865.

-The 36 years old Methodist pastor, William Booth, felt God’s calling to work for the salvation of the people of eastern London.
-In the vicinity, drunkenness, crime, immorality, poverty, unemployment, crowding and many other social ills were widespread.
+The 36-year-old Methodist pastor, William Booth, felt God’s calling to work for the salvation of the people of eastern London.
+In the vicinity, drunkenness, crime, immorality, poverty, unemployment, overcrowding, and many other social ills were widespread.

 While working with volunteers from various denominations, he soon realized that he was responsible for a rapidly evolving movement that would eventually be called The Christian Mission.
 This organization and discipline became heavily influenced by military practice.

-This immediately caught the hearts of his fellow workers.
-And this movement became publicly called “The Salvation Army” (In Japanese, it is called “Kyuseigun”).
-William Booth, known as the "founder," became a general.
-Since then, classes, uniforms, and insignia have been adopted.
-In addition, guidelines, disciplines, and terms for the organization have also been adopted.
-All was, as the founder explained at the 1904 convention, "not to imitate the military, but to the military style."
+This immediately captured the hearts of his fellow workers.
+The movement soon became publicly known as “The Salvation Army” (in Japanese, “Kyuseigun”).
+William Booth, known as the "Founder," became its first General.
+Since then, ranks, uniforms, and insignia have been introduced.
+Additionally, guidelines, disciplines, and terminology for the organization were established.
+As the Founder explained at the 1904 International Congress, this was "not to imitate the military, but to adopt a military style."

-Within two years of the name change, the movement began to develop beyond its country of origin and is currently active in 131 countries and territories worldwide (as of August 2018).
+Within two years of the name change, the movement began to expand beyond its country of origin and is currently active in 134 countries and territories worldwide (as of February 2025).

-* The Salvation Army has nothing to do with the armed organization "Arakan Rohingya Salvation Army".
+* The Salvation Army has no connection to the armed group "Arakan Rohingya Salvation Army."

 First Japanese Territorial Commander